-When we deal with anything on a physical level it’s important we learn to embrace and accept our physical limitations, so that we can become friends.
-If I were to write a letter to my Cerebral Palsy, this is how it would go.
+When we deal with a physical problem, it’s important we learn to embrace and accept our physical limitations, so that we’re okay with them.
+As a form of acceptance, I thought I would write a letter to my cerebral palsy.
+This is how it went.

 I don’t consider you as a disability, neither do I consider myself disabled.
-Instead I have chosen to adapt.
+Cerebral Palsy doesn’t define me, instead I have chosen to adapt.
 I cannot live my life with you, without adapting to living with you.
 I have learned over the years to work alongside you and will always stick up for you when I need to.
-The day I was born you and I became victims of circumstance.
-Not something we asked for but something we got.
+The day I was born, you and I became victims of circumstance.
+It’s not something we asked for, but something we got.

 I think it’s important others understand you and how your symptoms manifest themselves in me and what I have to deal with.
-Although the two go together, there needs to be more understanding for both of us, from other people and that doesn’t always happen.
-Unfortunately, there’s a lot of ignorance around you and therefore the ignorance is around me too; which others don’t seem to appreciate.
+Although the two go together, there needs to be more understanding for us, from other people.
+Unfortunately, there is a lot of ignorance around you and therefore the ignorance is around me too, which makes my life difficult and which others don’t always seem to appreciate.

 As we continue to journey through life together, I choose to embrace my life with you.
-From an accident at birth, we were saddled together.
-Thank you for teaching me how to physically live one day at a time.
+I know that from a stroke at birth, we were saddled together.
+Thank you for teaching me how to physically and emotionally live one day at a time.

-Although I have only recently made the connection with you, I always knew deep down we were somehow closely related and now that I know, I think it’s okay.’
+Although it took time for me to make the connections with you and to know what you were, I always knew deep down we were somehow closely connected and now that I know, I think it’s okay.’